Menkar85/AD-importer/README.md

 After processing completes, a results XLSX file is generated at your specified location containing:

-- **Original Data**: All columns from your source Excel file
+- **Source Fields**: Given name, Family Name, Password, Phone number, Description
-- **Generated Fields**: Automatically created AD attributes
+- **Generated Fields**: `cn`, `displayName`, `userPrincipalName`, `mail`, plus other computed attributes
 - **Status Columns**:
   - `done`: `Y` for successful creation, `N` for failed creation
   - `errors`: Detailed error message if creation failed

+Note: The results file includes the Password column.
+Handle and store it securely.

 ### Duplicate Account Handling

-The application detects and reports existing accounts.
-Check the `errors` column in the result file for specific details about failed imports, including information about duplicate accounts.
+The application identifies and reports any accounts that already exist.
+For details on failed imports, including duplicate accounts, refer to the `errors` column in the result file.
+To ensure idempotency, accounts found in the target OU are treated as already present during import.
+For accurate duplicate tracking, it is recommended to use a new, non-existent OU on the first import run.

 ### Example Result